CSCfi/csc-user-guide/docs/support/tutorials/hpc-quick.md

 Additionally, while Mahti has fewer GPU nodes than Puhti, the A100 GPUs on Mahti are considerably more powerful than the V100 GPUs on Puhti, which makes Mahti also suitable for machine learning applications.
+In contrast to Puhti, on Mahti only GPU nodes have fast local NVMe storage available.

 ### LUMI